andrewramsay/cix2026/cfp/index.md

 **Call for papers**
 *Deadline 28th February 2026*

+We will have two main `open' presentation options:
+- Long and short talk presentations (20 and 10 minutes).
+- Opinion talks (5 minutes) as part of the `Field Building' session  on Wednesday morning.

 If you would like to present a talk during the Symposium, please send us a title and abstract by the 1st March 2026.
+If you already have a pre-print on the topic, please share the link as well.

 Send the details to   [cix2026+submissions@glasgow.ac.uk](mailto:cix2026+submissions@glasgow.ac.uk).

 If there are any preprints related to the talk, please add links to your proposal.